Pho… Phu… Fo… Fuh…

 Don’t get me wrong, we’re not going to claim our soup is as good as the pho you can buy from a street vendor in Vietnam.
-But it’s definitely a delicious alternative if you don’t live in Vietnam or if you don’t want to go out to an authentic pho restaurant.
+However, it’s definitely a delicious alternative if you don’t live in Vietnam or if you don’t want to go out to an authentic pho restaurant.

 This is some seriously delicious food.
 Give our recipe a try!
 We think you’ll “pho-ll” in love with it.
 Oh, and don’t forget the hot sauce.
 Mmm…eat well, friends!